Abercynon railway station: History

-Following the merger of Abercynon North and South, the latter station's name reverted to simply Abercynon.

 On 14 December 2010, a free Park and Ride car park opened on the site of the station yard, with capacity for 160 cars.
 It was hoped to improve commuter travel to Cardiff and other areas on the Valley Lines network.
 This was funded by the Welsh Assembly Government and the European Regional Development Fund.

 On 26 and 27 April 2012, the British Royal Train visited the station as part of the tour of the Diamond Jubilee of Elizabeth II.
-The train had to stop at Abercynon due to the tight curves on the line, with the Royals continuing their journey by road.